 How to apply new control attitude to your digital backbone

-Any decent executive wants to have things in control.
-But information systems, and particularly their inter-dependencies, have already grown beyond our control.
-Seeking full control is a fool’s game.
-The recipe of optimal realistic control is simple but not always easy to execute:
+Every decent executive wants to have situations under control.
+But information systems, and particularly their inter-dependencies, have already grown beyond our ability to control them.
+Seeking full control is, unfortunately, a fool’s errand.

-Identify your critical business processes.
+Identify your critical business processes

-Identify your core systems.
+Identify your core systems

-Identify your critical dependencies.
+Identify your critical dependencies

-Freeze what you can.
+Freeze what you can

-Focus testing on critical integrations.
+Focus testing on critical integrations

 Holds large amounts of critical business data.
-ERP and CRM systems typically meet this criterion.
+ERP and CRM systems typically meet this criterion

 Actively used by a large number of people.
-Office systems, order processing systems, helpdesk systems, and self-service portals may meet this criterion.
+Office systems, order processing systems, helpdesk systems, and self-service portals may meet this criterion